Toni Breidinger

 Early Career (2018–2020)

-In 2021, Breidinger announced a part-time schedule in the ARCA Racing Series while also competing in the NASCAR Craftsman Truck Series for Young’s Motorsports.
-She made her Truck Series debut, becoming the first Arab-American woman to race in any national touring NASCAR series.
-In 2022, she ran her first full-time season in ARCA, achieving four top-ten finishes and finishing sixth in the series standings.
+In 2021, Breidinger announced a part-time schedule in the ARCA Racing Series alongside the NASCAR Craftsman Truck Series with Young’s Motorsports.
+She became the first Arab-American woman to race in a national touring NASCAR series.
+Midway through the year, she joined Venturini Motorsports and became part of the Toyota Racing Development (TRD) lineup.

 Tricon Garage Era (2025–Present)